-- Focusing on the medical need rather than the psychosocial needs - Failing to keep in mind the participants characteristics (age, type of diabetes, etc.)

-We are supporting efforts toward behavior change.
+- Focusing on the medical need rather than the psychosocial needs - Failing to keep in mind the participants characteristics (age, type of diabetes, etc.) - We are supporting efforts toward behavior change. - Keep it Person Centered

 Thinking Pitfalls

 - Imaging a right answer and getting thrown when it is not among the choices - Over thinking question/answers - Choosing an answer that did not fit the situation - Using the goals in your clinical setting.
 Focus on national goals.